 * ASTRISK NOTE: Do not use the herbs noted with an '*' astrisk if you are taking a prescription depression or sedative medication unless under the direction of your care provider.
 They can interact and enhance each other - not always the outcome you're seeking.
 If pregnant, use these herbs with guidance from an experienced herbalist.

-All herbs are OK for use while breastfeeding.
+All of the herbs in this section are OK for use while breastfeeding.

 - Lavender - This is included in both sections as lavender can be used daily for general support, and the essential oil is great for in-the-moment anxiety relief by taking three very long deep breaths through your nose directly out of a bottle.